-Releasing God's Power Gifts: Ten Foundations for Faith, Healing, and Miracles
+Releasing God's Power Through the Spiritual Gifts of Faith, Healing, and Miracles

 - Summary: The Bible speaks of three manifestations of the Holy Spirit that are often called the “power gifts” — faith, healing, and miracles (1 Corinthians 12:9-10).
 But why do we see these gifts so seldom occurring in most of our churches today?
 Understanding some biblical foundations can help us see a greater release of these gifts of supernatural power in our lives and our churches.